Gabapentin is used to treat epilepsy.

-- have ever had an allergic reaction to gabapentin or another medicine
+- have ever had an allergic reaction to gabapentin or another other medicines in the past

 - have kidney problems

-- have ever abused or been addicted to a medicine
+- have ever misused or been addicted to a medicine

 Gabapentin is a prescription medicine.
 It's important to take it as advised by your doctor.